Eburonia/i-remember/README.md

 ### Links
 Anchor links are introduced in the navigation bar and on the 'Index' and 'How to use' pages.
-Having a pink-orange colour as described in the 'Colour scheme' section of this README file.
+Having a orange-pink colour as described in the 'Colour scheme' section of this README file.

 ### Buttons